jbe2277/waf/README.md

     - `ValidatableModel`: Base class for a model that supports validation by implementing [INotifyDataErrorInfo](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifydataerrorinfo).
     - `WeakEvent`: Supports listening to events via a weak reference.
 This can prevent memory leaks.
 See [WeakEvent](https://github.com/jbe2277/waf/wiki/Weak-Event) page for more details.
  -	*Applications*
+    -	`ApplicationInfo`: Provides information about the running application.
   	 - `(Async)DelegateCommand`: An implementation of [ICommand](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.icommand) that delegates Execute and CanExecute.
     - `RecentFileList`: Most recently used (MRU) file list.
     - `ViewModelCore`: [ViewModel](https://github.com/jbe2277/waf/wiki/Model-View-ViewModel-Pattern) base class with a simple approach to set the DataContext.
  -	*Presentation*